 Configure the properties of the project's source file.

 maven-compiler-plugin, and set both the source code and target Java versions to 8.
-This means that the project's source code is written using Java 8, and the compiled bytecode will also be compatible with the Java 8 runtime environment.
-This setup ensures that the project can correctly handle the syntax and features of Java 8 during compilation and runtime.Note
+This means that the project's source code is written using Java 8 features, and the compiled bytecode will also be compatible with the Java 8 runtime environment.
+This setup ensures that the project can correctly handle Java 8 syntax and features during compilation and execution.Note

 Java 1.8 and Java 8 are different names for the same version.